Pre-Tenure Pandemic Course Relief Program

 The dean will review and sign all proposals before submitting them to Faculty Affairs for review and consideration.

 Faculty Affairs will review all proposals and make a determination for funding.
 Notifications will be sent directly to the faculty member with copies to the department head and dean.

 Available funds are limited, and priority will be given to those faculty who demonstrate current or historical pandemic impacts to their ability to conduct research, scholarly, creative, or outreach activities and/or publish their results due to the COVID-19 pandemic.
-It is anticipated that additional funds will be available in future years to continue this program, so applications this year should be limited to only those faculty who can use it to buy out of teaching in either 2022-23 or 2023-24.
+It is anticipated that additional funds will be available in future years to continue this program, so applications this year should be limited to only those faculty who can use it to buy out of teaching in either fall 2024 or spring 2025.
 Considerations for funding include: